 1. What are your sources for moral living?
 Do you have a process in place to reflect upon and evaluate past decisions in order to inform your current and future decisions?
-Use the two lists of influences on page 18 to get you started.
+Use the two lists of influences on page 11 to get you started.

-Seven Indicators of Spiritual Fitness.
+Seven Indicators of Spiritual Fitness

 As a Marine or Sailor exercises the three elements of personal faith, foundational values and moral living, they will then need to regularly evaluate their level of spiritual fitness by reviewing seven potential indicators and deciding their current fitness level for each one.
-Think of these indicators like a warning light on the dash board.
+Think of these indicators like a warning light on the dash board of your car.
 When you are depleted in one of these areas it becomes necessary to address these topics quickly.

 This graphic briefly depicts the seven indicators of spiritual fitness.
 These can be found in more detail in the Spiritual Fitness Guide, which is a tool you can print and hand out to your Marines.
-This guide is found on the next page as well as page 124.
-See Page 27 for command guidance on how to implement this guide.
+This guide is found on the next page as well as page 60.
+See Page 18 for command guidance on how to implement this guide.

-Spiritual Fitnes s Guide: This is a sombers determine t Spiritual Fitness Guide: This is a self-assessment tool to help service members determine their spiritual condition.
-I to help service ion.
-FIT STRESSED DEPLETED DRAINED Potential Indicators Potential Indicators Potential Indicators Potential Indicators Engaged in life's meaning/purpose > Neglecting life's meaning/purpose Losing a sense of life's meaning/purpose > Feels like life has no meaning/purpose Hopeful about life/future > Less hopeful about life/future > Holds very little hope about life/future > Holds no hope about life/future Makes sound moral decisions > Makes some poor moral decisions Makes poor moral decisions routinely > Engaged in extreme immoral behavior Fully engaged with family, friends, and community > Somewhatengaged with family, friends, and community Weakly engaged with family, friends, and community Not engaged with family, friends or community Able to forgive self and others Difficulty forgiving self or others > Not likely to forgive self or others > Forgiveness is not an option Respectful of others Less respectful of others > Strong disrespect for others > Complete disrespect for others Engaged in core values/beliefs > Straying from core values/beliefs > Disregards core values/beliefs > Abandoned core values/beliefs
+Spiritual Fitness Guide: This is a self-assessment tool to help service members determine their spiritual condition.

+FIT STRESSED DEPLETED DRAINED Potential Indicators Potential Indicators Potential Indicators Potential Indicators Engaged in life's Neglecting life's Losing a sense of life's Feels like life has no meaning/purpose meaning/purpose meaning/purpose meaning/purpose ➤ Hopeful about life/future Less hopeful about Holds very little hope about Holds no hope about life/future life/future life/future Makes sound moral Makes some poor moral Makes poor moral decisions Engaged in extreme decisions decisions routinely immoral behavior Fully engaged with family, friends, and community Somewhat engaged with family, friends, and community Weakly engaged with family, friends, and community Not engaged with family, friends or community Able to forgive self and Difficulty forgiving self or Not likely to forgive self or Forgiveness is not an option others others others ➤ Respectful of others Less respectful of others Strong disrespect for others Complete disrespect for others Engaged in core Straying from core Disregards core Abandoned core values/beliefs values/beliefs values/beliefs values/beliefs